Calmboym/botbot/README.md

 occasion | shopping_stage | interest_level | notify | last_seen | updated_at
 ```

+**A customer can have more than one row.** Each row is one distinct
+*want* — refining the same want (adding a budget, a weight limit, etc. to
+an already-open search) updates that row in place, but asking about a
+genuinely different category/gender/gold_color/stone (e.g. a necklace
+after a ring) appends a **new** row instead of overwriting the previous
+one, so the sheet keeps the customer's full history rather than only
+their single latest interest. `notify=yes` is sticky — it's always
+carried forward onto new want-rows once set.

+Anything that means "how many customers / who are they" (the admin
+panel's total count, manual-notify matching) automatically **deduplicates
+to each customer's latest row** so nobody is over-counted or notified
+twice — see `CustomerService.get_all_profiles(dedupe=True)`.

 > ⚠️ **If upgrading from an older version:** this schema replaced an
 > earlier, simpler `customers` sheet.
 Delete (or rename) any existing
 > `customers` tab so the bot recreates it with the new columns on first use.